rayyan35p/tp/docs/tutorials/AddRemark.md

 ## Conclusion

-This concludes the tutorial for adding a new `Command` to AddressBook.
+This concludes the tutorial for adding a new `Command` to TaskHub.